ali-h/gamerblog/README.md

 # gamerblog
-A Simple enough blog type maid in PHP, with only Sessions.
+A Simple enough blog made in PHP, with only Sessions.
 # Run
 run it on Apachea server ie `localhost/`, Session lasts 24 Minutes.